 You can interlink a set of topically-related blog articles to a single page on your website.
 Product pages or business solutions are common choices.
 This results in a hub-and-spoke structure that funnels link authority into the chosen page.
 The more authority that webpage has, the more likely it will rank well on search engines.
-This is the basic model of a content hub strategy.
+This is the basic model of a content hub strategy (check out this content hub case study that illustrates how impactful content hubs can be).
 Below is a visual representation of how this technique works.

 Using blog posts, white papers and case studies to improve the page authority of other important pages on your website is an often-forgotten benefit of content marketing.
 However, when you’re making a blog, this technique is one of the most valuable SEO tricks you can do.

 As you’ve discovered, there are multiple benefits to blogging as a business.
 Which ones you take advantage of will ultimately depend on your business goals and marketing KPIs.
 But unlocking those rewards requires investing time, money, and other resources, as well as a dedication to providing quality content that your audience finds useful.
 And although blogging isn’t going to be the best solution for every company, it’s a great opportunity for most businesses to begin developing a content strategy and learn what their users want to read.